Travel to Vienna: complete guide 2026

 Vienna’s public transport network is very well developed.
 With metro, tram, and bus, you can move around quickly and reliably.

 Vienna conveys a sense of order, history, and elegance that is hard to find in other European cities.
-It is a destination that invites you to slow down, sit in a café without rushing, and simply enjoy the urban environment.
+It is a destination that invites you to sit in a café and simply enjoy the urban environment.
 Beyond its monuments, what stands out most is its balance between tradition and modern life, making every walk an experience in itself.

 Vienna is an artistic and cultural hub, and the headquarters of OPEC and the United Nations.